Dortmund coach Niko Kovač says MetLife Stadium field more suited to golf than to soccer

 And the New York area's summer heat also was inappropriate for high-level soccer.

-"It's more a golf green, so you can putt here," Kovač said after Saturday's 3-2 quarterfinal loss to Real Madrid.
+"It's more a golf green, so you can putt here," Kovač said after a 3-2 quarterfinal loss to Real Madrid on Saturday.
 "It's very short.
 But this is not the grass we are used to playing on in the Bundesliga and also in the other two stadiums."

 Dortmund played its opening group match at MetLife, the site of the Club World Cup semifinals and championship, and of next year's World Cup final.
 The German team played two matches at Cincinnati's TQL Stadium and its round of 16 game at Atlanta's Mercedes-Benz Stadium.